At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 transition.js

 for details).
-If the browser doesn't support Transitions or $parent
+If the browser doesn't support Transitions or $parent doesn't

-have the fade class, then just call removeElement
+have the fade class, then just call removeElement.

 Alert jQuery Plugin Definition

 Ok, a brief recap.
-We've defined the Alert class and it's single close
+We've defined the Alert class and it's single close method,

 which does almost all of the heavy lifting for this plugin.
 Now it's time to